Close

 • Unlike sturdy earthen dams, these moraine dams can fail abruptly, releasing large volumes of water in minutes to days, leading to devastating downstream flooding.

-• The Himalayan terrain,with its steep mountains, is particularly vulnerable to GLOFs.
+• The Himalayan terrain, with its steep mountains, is particularly vulnerable to Flash Flood.

 • The region now boasts more than 300 glacial lakes, with ten identified as susceptible to outburst floods.

-• GLOF can be triggered by several reasons, includingearthquakes, extremely heavy rains and ice avalanches.
+• Flash Floods can be triggered by several reasons, including earthquakes, extremely heavy rains and ice avalanches.

 • Impact:

-How Susceptible is South Lhonak Lake to GLOFs?
+How Susceptible is South Lhonak Lake to Flash Flood?

-• Notably, seismic activities, including a 2011 magnitude 6.9earthquake, escalated the GLOF risk in the area.
+• Notably, seismic activities, including a 2011 magnitude 6.9 earthquake, escalated the Flood risk in the area.

 • This initiative successfully reduced the lake’s water volume by approximately 50%, mitigating the risk to some extent.

-What Actions be Taken to Reduce the Risk of GLOFs?
+What Actions be Taken to Reduce the Risk of Flash Flood?

-• Early Warning Systems:and early warning systems that can provide timely alerts to downstream communities in the event of a GLOF.
+• Early Warning Systems: Early warning systems that can provide timely alerts to downstream communities in the event of a Flash Flood.

-• Conduct drills and training programs to ensure that residents know how to respond in case of a GLOF.
+• Conduct drills and training programs to ensure that residents know how to respond in case of a Flood of this kind.

-• International Cooperation: India can collaborate with neighboring countries in the Himalayan region, as GLOFs can have transboundary impacts.
+• International Cooperation: India can collaborate with neighboring countries in the Himalayan region, as Flash Floods can have transboundary impacts.

-• Sharing information and best practices for GLOF risk reduction and management with neighboring countries can help to mitigate the risk.
+• Sharing information and best practices for flood risk reduction and management with neighboring countries can help to mitigate the risk.